joseph-padfield/film-collector-app/README.md

 ## (WORK IN PROGRESS) Film Collector API Documentation

-### Introduction
+## Introduction

-This API allows you to manage a film collection database.
-You can add, retrieve, update, and delete film records.
-It also integrates with The Movie Database (TMDB) API to search for and retrieve film details.
+This project is a film collector app that allows users to manage their film collection.
+It uses the TMDB API to search for and display film information, and stores the collection data in a local database.
+The app is built with Slim framework and SQL database and uses MVC architecture.

+---

+## Key features:

+- Search for films by title
+- Add films to collection
+- Update film details
+- Delete films from collection
+- View collection
+- The app is designed to be simple and easy to use, while providing the essential features for managing a film collection.

+---

 ### Base URL